 - A fault occurring when your uterus was forming in utero.

 Around one third of women who have adenomyosis are asymptomatic (no symptoms).
+Those with symptoms tend to find they worsen over time.
 Symptoms of adenomyosis may include:

 - Bleeding or spotting between periods